telefonicaid/iotagent-ul/docs/usermanual.md

 }
 ```

-This functionality does not change the attribute type, using the type specified in the config group or device provision.
+Note that `provisionedType` is the type included in the device provision or config group, and it is not changed.

+FIXME: this need to be tested, once IOTA Lib 3.0.0 gets released and IOTA UL 2.0.0 (using it) gets released.

 ### Transport Protocol